 Swedish Vallhund Care

 Like most herding breeds, the Swedish Vallhund has a ton of energy.
 After all, they were bred to work on farms all day herding cattle.
-Providing enough daily exercise and mental stimulation is key to keeping a Swedish Vallhund happy and well behaved.
-Some good activities for Swedish Vallhunds include walking, hiking, agility, fetch, obedience, tracking, herding and trieball (a simulated herding activity using inflatable balls).
-The old adage “a tired dog is a good dog” holds very true for the Swedish Vallhund.
+Providing enough daily exercise and mental stimulation is key to keeping a Swedish Vallhund happy and well-behaved.
+Some good activities for Swedish Vallhunds include walking, hiking, agility, fetch, obedience, tracking, herding and trieball, a simulated herding activity using inflatable balls.
+The old adage, “a tired dog is a good dog,” holds true for the Swedish Vallhund.

 Swedish Vallhunds want to please their human companions.
 They are extremely intelligent and highly trainable.
-A Swedish Vallhund will eagerly learn as many tricks and commands as you wish to teach him.
-They respond best to positive-based training methods like clicker training, which uses treats, play, or praise as rewards.
-Punishment-based methods won’t get you far with the Swedish Vallhund.
-A breed that was developed to herd cattle won’t be bullied into doing something they don’t want to do.
-The small but mighty Swedish Vallhund can be strong willed, so keep training fun and upbeat for the best results.
+A Swedish Vallhund will eagerly learn as many tricks and commands as you wish to teach it.
+They respond best to positive-based training methods like clicker training, which uses treats, play, or praise as rewards, but punishment-based methods won’t get you far.
+After all, a breed that was developed to herd cattle won’t be bullied into doing something it doesn't want to do.
+The small but mighty Swedish Vallhund can be strong-willed, so keep training fun and upbeat for the best results.

-Swedish Vallhunds are wash and wear.
-A good brush out once a week and the occasional bath will keep the coat looking, smelling, and feeling great.
+When it comes to grooming, Swedish Vallhunds are wash and wear.
+A good brush-out once a week and the occasional bath will keep the coat looking, smelling, and feeling great.
 Trim the nails every other week, inspect the ears and clean as needed, brush their teeth daily, and your Swedish Vallhund will sparkle.
-Swedish Vallhunds shed moderately most of the time, with a twice annual heavier shed of the undercoat (called blowing the coat).
+Swedish Vallhunds shed moderately most of the time, with a twice-annual heavier shed of the undercoat (called "blowing the coat").
 During the bi-annual heavy shed, brush and bathe more frequently to help remove the shedding undercoat.